Re-imagining Physical Cork:

 Other festivals include the the Midsummer Arts Festival, Fringe Theatre Festivals, Cork Folk Festival as well as literary festivals celebrating the poetry of children and the work of Frank O’Connor.
 The Cork Folk Festival was established in 1979 and takes place over the first weekend of September.
 It is firmly established as one of Ireland’s leading folk and traditional music events.

-Cork Institute of Technology is one the largest and oldest technological education centres in Ireland, inheriting a long tradition of education dating back to the early nineteenth century with its associations with the Royal Cork Institution.
+The Munster Technological University is one the largest and oldest technological education centres in Ireland, inheriting a long tradition of education dating back to the early nineteenth century with its associations with the Royal Cork Institution.
 There are three campuses – the primary one at Bishopstown, the Crawford College of Art and Design and the Cork School of Music.
 The Institute also holds an annual arts festival, which has developed into a citywide event, featuring a broad range of artists.

 In 2016 more regular discussion by various stakeholders arose on a long overdue City boundary extension.
 On 31 May 2019, following Dáil Éireann approval Cork City grow to nearly five times its current size taking in areas including Douglas, Rochestown, Ballincollig, Blarney and Glanmire.
 As part of this expansion, the population of the city grew by 85,000 to 210,000.